 For each of the above cycles:

-Activities must be paid by cheque or bank transfer prior to the arrival of the groups.
+Activities must be paid by check or transfer before the arrival of the groups.